ShenghaoisYummy/citro-take-home/README.md

 # Movie Search App 🎬

+## This project is part of a take-home coding challenge.

 A modern, cross-platform movie search application built with **React Native (Expo)** and **TypeScript**.
 Search for movies, view detailed information, and discover your next favorite film with a beautiful, responsive interface.

 ## ✨ Features